the-butcher/COVID19-SEIR/README.md

   * introduce simple undo/redo

 #### Done
+* ~~add by age group R rate to the model output >> exportable and can be added to chart (define which chart view that would be)~~
+* ~~when TIME is saved later than regression, things happen in the wrong order and ModificationTime will try to create a regression instance that is not ready >> ModelConstants.MODIFICATION_PARAMS, REGRESSION moved to before TIME~~
+* ~~regression slider collapsed at 1,1 can not be moved afterwards (would likely not happen at 0,0 since z-order would be ok on that end)~~
+* ~~review the breakthrough mechanism~~
+* ~~NO checkpoints in the model for faster processing (could have some points where there is a calibrated set of strains and a continuable model state)~~
+  * ~~processing must reach back to the previous unchanged modification~~
+* ~~interpolated test rate gives above min and below max~~
 * ~~with modification chart gone, the zoom button needs to be moved up~~
 * ~~order series or find out how to order legend items so associated items sit next to each other~~
 * ~~remove the small modification chart on top~~